-Normally consignment inventory is where a supplier will transfer inventory to his customer's premises but the title does not pass until the customer sells/uses the inventory.
+Normally consignment inventory is where a supplier will transfer inventory to his customer's premises but title does not pass until the customer sells/uses the inventory.
 Any unused inventory can be returned to the supplier.
-If you provide consignment inventory, the tax point is when the customer sells/uses the inventory not when you move the inventory to your customer's premises and when the customer sells/uses the inventory you should issue an invoice.
-The date of the invoice will become the tax point.
+If you provide consignment inventory, the tax point is when the customer sells/uses the inventory not when you move the inventory to your customer's premises and when the customer sells/uses the invoice will become the tax point.